0x444454/SIDerurgy/README.md

 ## Question: I have a MIDI synthesizer.
 Can I use that ?

 Sure you can.
-But this will only work for simple SID tunes.
+But it will only work for simple SID tunes.
 Several SID tunes use unique features like Ring Modulation, Hard Sync, and dynamic filtering.
-For this reason, a custom modular synth provides the highest flexibility.
+For this reason, a custom modular synth provides the highest flexibility and the best results.

 ## Question: I have a GM (General MIDI) keyboard/synth.
 Can I use that ?

-Sure you can.
+Yes.
 But same as above.
-SIDerurgy will try sending a GM channel program change to match the waveform of each SID voice.
+SIDerurgy will try sending GM channel program changes to match the waveform of each SID voice.
 But keep your expectations low.
-Results will depend on your device.
+Results will depend on your device and how well can you hack it.

-## How to send a SID tune to SIDerurgy via MIDI (ASID).
+## How do I send a SID tune to SIDerurgy via MIDI (ASID) ?

-Check the demo video, or read this:
+Check the demo video above, and/or read this:

 1) Install a good loopback MIDI driver, like Tobias Erichsen's loopMIDI (it's free): https://www.tobias-erichsen.de/software/loopmidi.html

-3) Run loopMIDI.
+2) Run loopMIDI.

-4) Run SIDerurgy specifying loopMIDI (or your other virtual interface) as input:
+3) Run SIDerurgy specifying loopMIDI (or your other virtual interface) as input:

 ```bash
 SIDerurgy -i loop
 ```

 NOTE: This will use your default MIDI output device.
-You can also specify the output device, if needed (this is for my Poly2 device, see below):
+You can also specify the output device, if needed.
+This is my command line to use my Poly2 device:

 ```bash
 SIDerurgy -i loop -o POLY2